 Previously only available for the Steam VR version of the game, custom maps allow you to play new game modes in new environments.
 Mods make the game a lot more exciting.

-NOTE: This tutorial guide is for Pavlov: Shack for the Oculus Quest.
+NOTE: This tutorial guide is for Pavlov: Shack for the Meta Quest.